ITDSystems/alvex-common/README.md

 This repository contains code and configuration files that are common for all Alvex components.

-Compatible with Alfresco 5.2.
+Compatible with Alfresco 5.1 and 5.2.

-This component depends on:
+This component requires:
 * [MapDB](https://github.com/jankotek/mapdb/)

-# Downloads
+# Using this project

-Download ready-to-use Alvex components via [Alvex](https://github.com/ITDSystems/alvex#downloads).
+Recommended way to use Alvex components is to include them as dependencies to your Maven project.
+Follow [this guide](https://github.com/ITDSystems/alvex#recommended-way-include-alvex-to-your-project-via-maven-configuration) to include this component to your project.

 # Build from source